 “This dessert is so sinful!”
 I would hear my friends exclaim before digging into their sugar and flour laden dessert.
 But it doesn’t have to be so.
 Dessert can be a healthy treat.
 I always try to pick desserts made from nutritious ingredients like fruits, vegetables, nuts and grains.

-Naturally, I prefer Chinese and Malaysian desserts which uses natural ingredients like pomelo, sago, tapioca, coconut milk, and black glutinous rice.
+Naturally, I prefer Chinese and Malaysian desserts which feature natural ingredients like pomelo, sago, tapioca, coconut milk, and black glutinous rice.
 Think of mango and pomelo sago, kuih bingka and bubur pulut hitam (黑糯米).
 I think they are equally, if not more, delicious than cakes and pastries.

 This nutritious dessert is a rich source of antioxidants – much more than blueberries!
 The only caveat that it normally takes a long time to make and need constant monitoring.
 The best way is to toss all ingredients into your slow cooker before you sleep at night.
 Leave it to cook overnight and enjoy a delicious pot of bubur pulut hitam the very next day!